 Then, we know from the equivalence in \eqref{equ:p_minus_j} that

 where the upper and lower bound hold because $p_{-j}(Z_{[n+1]})$ does not depend on $Z_j.$ Their difference can be bounded using the rate condition on $\psi(X_{-j},X_{n+1})$,

-The last two equations show that $\alpha(Z_{[n]})$ satisfies the bounded difference condition in McDiarmid's inequality.
-That is, modifying the value of one argument of $\alpha(Z_{[n]})$ changes the value of $\alpha(Z_{[n]})$ at most $c n^{-\rho_1}$ for some universal constant $c$.
+This shows that $\alpha(Z_{[n]})$ satisfies the bounded difference condition in McDiarmid's inequality.
+That is, modifying the value of one argument of $\alpha(Z_{[n]})$ changes the value of $\alpha(Z_{[n]})$ by at most $c n^{-\rho_1}$ for some universal constant $c$.
+Here we also use the local Lipschitz assumption near $\alpha$ to bound the probability mass in the interval of width $O(n^{-\rho_1})$ above.
 Applying McDiarmid’s inequality, we prove the claim as required. \end{proof}